shxdow/shxdow.github.io/_posts/2022-09-15-null-byte-overflow.md

 # Introduction

-Memory corruption vulnerabilities can arise from very benign programming errors and can lead to code execution if exploited by a skilled attacker.
+Memory corruption vulnerabilities can arise from very benign programming errors and can lead to arbitrary code execution if exploited by a skilled attacker.

-One byte overflows are no different, and can be leveraged to craft fully fledged exploits against binaries linked to Linux's ptmalloc2 memory allocator.
+One byte overflows are no different and can be leveraged to craft fully fledged exploits against binaries linked to the Gnu C Library's memory allocator, which is derived from ptmalloc (pthreads malloc), which in turn is derived from dlmalloc (Doug Lea malloc).

 This technique was originally discovered by Google Project Zero's team, as an updated version of [The House of Einherjar](https://github.com/umbum/pwn-archive/blob/master/how2heap/house_of_einherjar.c),